 Where Can I Buy Weep Screed?

-I have seen weep screed sold at Home Depot and Lowes but the availability and options are not always a "sure thing".
-HD and Lowes will have three coat stucco weep screed (7/8") but usually only the #7 type and not the "J" type.
+I have seen weep screed sold at Home Depot and Lowes, but the availability and options are not always a "sure thing".
+HD and Lowes will have three coat stucco weep screed (7/8") but usually only the #7 type and the "J" type is more limited but still available in certain locations.

 A stucco supply yard is really the best choice because they will have both styles of weep screed in stock for a three coat and one coat system.